SWEG-2016EC-Batch/Pied-Pipers/ETS0852_Leoul_Zerihun/Activity_3/Activity_3.md/Printing_Patterns_A.md

     * Print an inverted hollow half pyramid of stars.
     * Print a hollow rectangle of stars.

-* The variables are Initialized(no inputs required from the user)
+* The variables are Initialized
 ## Algorithm Design

 ### Pseudocode